Monkeypox: What Millennials Need to Know

 Transmission from infected animals or fomites (material carrying infected fluids, such as clothing or bedding and sex toys) can also spread the infection.

-YMyHealth: A lot of media reports have been about how Monkeypox is something to be on alert for in the gay male and bisexual community.
+YMyHealth: A lot of media reports have been about how mpox is something to be on alert for in the gay male and bisexual community.
 Is this something that millennials regardless of their sexual orientation should be aware of and on guard for?
 If so, why?

-Dr. Morrison: Right now, the spread of Monkeypox has primarily been between men who have sex with men.
+Dr. Morrison: Right now, the spread of mpox has primarily been between men who have sex with men.
 Spreading outside of the gay community is inevitable; in fact, several cases have been reported in children and women.

 Regardless of your gender or sexual orientation, you can contract the infection.